htw-imi-showtime/showtime-website/content/ss23/master/m4-shop-gpt/_index.md

 +++

-Experience the ease of finding your desired products from idealo's extensive database with our cutting-edge AI capabilities, powered by the GPT-model.
+Experience the ease of finding your desired products from **_idealo_**'s extensive database with our cutting-edge AI capabilities, powered by the GPT-model.
 Simply chat with the AI or upload an image, and let ShopGPT work its magic, presenting you with a list of tailored recommendations.
 Get ready to elevate your shopping game with ShopGPT.

 {{<section title="Our Goal">}}
-At present, one of the primary challenges faced by idealo users revolves around the **overwhelming number of filters**, as well as an **extensive list of products** on the main website.
+At present, one of the primary challenges faced by **_idealo_** users revolves around the **overwhelming number of filters**, as well as an **extensive list of products** on the main website.
 This can significantly prolong the process of searching for a specific product, demanding an unnecessary substantial amount of time from users.
 The key objective of our project, therefore, is to **effectively address this issue** and build a powerful shopping assistant to **simplify the shopping process**.

 Using the latest AI technology, we let users have the flexibility to choose their way to communicate with the assistant, through text or image.
 We aspire to optimize the decision-making process by offering valuable advice, and recommendations.
-Most importantly, we hope that our innovative features will make shopping on idealo more intuitive, fun, and seamless for our users.
+Most importantly, we hope that our innovative features will make shopping on **_idealo_** more intuitive, fun, and seamless for our users.
 {{</section>}}

 {{<section title="The Team">}}